 Zhaan also quite literally took a level in badass when she moved from being a Ninth-Level Pa'u to a Tenth Level Pa'u.

 Zhaan: I am now a Pa'u of the Tenth Level, able to protect.

 Firefly: Wash may be a great pilot, but until "War Stories" he's not much of a fighter.
 Then Niska tortures him.

 "Bastard isn't gonna get days."

-Also, Inara, starting in Serenity when she sets of the incense flash bomb to allow her and Mal to escape the Operative, and later in the last stand when she has the crossbow-thing.
-She fires with as much accuracy and deadly calm as Jayne and Zoe.
-Granted, we are told in "Shindig" that Inara can fence, but it wasn't until the movie that she proved her worth in battle.
+Inara, starting in Serenity, when she sets off the incense flash bomb in order to allow herself and Mal to escape the Operative.
+Later on, in the last stand when she has the crossbow-thing, she fires with as much accuracy and skill as Jayne and Zoe.
+Granted, we are told in Firefly episode Shindig that Inara can fence, but it isn't until Serenity that she proves her worth in battle.

 River is a unique example.
 She had already been turned into a Super Soldier by the Academy before the show began, but their Mind Rape techniques made her so unstable that she wasn't able to do much at first.
 Quite a few of the earlier episodes revolve around the crew needing to rescue a helpless River, and it isn't until "War Stories" that we get a glimpse of what she can really do.
 "Objects in Space" then shows that she's gained enough presence of mind to develop a cunning plot, and by The Movie she's unstoppable.

-In that case, this trope could also be applied to Ross.
-In "TOW the Videotape", Rachel makes note of how Ross was working out before they conceived, and in the finale, upon waking up from having sex again, Rachel comments appreciatively that he's "learned some new moves" (which Ross attributes to receiving a copy of "Sex For Dummies").
+This trope applies to Ross in a similar way.
+In "The One With the Videotape", Rachel makes note of how Ross was working out before they conceived and, in the finale, upon waking up from having sex again, Rachel comments appreciatively that he's "learned some new moves" (which Ross attributes to receiving a copy of "Sex For Dummies").

 House of Anubis: This happened to virtually everyone, due to the mysteries.